 Generally, there is not much difference in the prices of the services of these titans as well.

-On an average, the ride cost for both companies is about $2 per mile.
+On average, the ride cost for both companies is about $2 per mile.

-However, there are many options of rides where the price difference is slightly different.
+However, there are many options for rides where the price difference is slightly different.